afsahurrehman11/DocLens-AI/README.md

-# DocuLens AI – Retrieval-Augmented Generation (RAG) Agent
+# DocLens AI – Retrieval-Augmented Generation (RAG) Agent

 ## Description

-**DocuLens AI** is your AI agent powered by Retrieval-Augmented Generation (RAG).
+**DocLens AI** is your AI agent powered by Retrieval-Augmented Generation (RAG).
 Upload any PDF, ask your question, and DocuLens AI dives into your document to deliver precise, lightning-fast answers.
 No jargon, no fuss—just clear insights for beginners and experts alike, all driven by a robust RAG engine.

 ## Features